Palencia Mountains · Northern Spain

 View from the Mirador de Piedrasluengas towards the Picos de Europa

-Picos de Europa & Potes
+Liébana, Potes and the Picos de Europa

 A short selection of places, walks and experiences to help you make the most of your stay.